Glossary Terms

 This is the diameter of the head of the unborn child in millimeters.
 On the basis of this value, medical personnel can follow the development of the unborn child and, if necessary, recognize abnormal developments.
 Medical personnel usually use the abbreviation BPD.

-A birth center is a facility run by midwives where women give birth.
-Pregnant women are cared for at these centers exclusively by midwives.
+A birth center is a facility run by midwives where people give birth.
+Pregnant people are cared for at these centres exclusively by midwives.
 Doctors are not present at the birth in most cases.
-Delivery in a birth center is only recommended for women who have not had any complications during their pregnancies.
-Many birth centers are located near hospitals so that mother and child can be transferred there in the event of an emergency.
+Delivery in a birth centre is only recommended for pregnancies which have not had any complications.
+Many birth centres are located near hospitals so that mother and baby can be transferred there in the event of an emergency.

 Breast pumps are aids for pumping breast milk out of the breast by means of negative pressure.
 They are also called breast milk pumps or lactation pumps.
-If a mother cannot breastfeed her baby, the baby can still be fed with breast milk pumped from a bottle.
+If breastfeeding isn’t an option, this gives parents the option of feeding the baby expressed breast milk from a bottle.
 There are both mechanical and electronic breast pumps available.

 Breast milk storage bags are special bags which can be used to store, freeze, transport or warm up expressed breast milk.
-They are usually made out of plastic and should only be used once.
+They are usually made of plastic and should be used only once.

 Braxton Hicks contractions are irregular contractions that can already begin occurring in the 20th week of pregnancy.
 These contractions are usually perceived as tension or a pulling sensation in the abdomen.
 During a Braxton Hicks contraction, the uterus contracts and relaxes again.
-It strengthens the muscles and improves the blood supply to the placenta and the unborn baby.
-Braxton Hicks contractions are different from prodromal contractions, which only begin occurring in the 36th week of pregnancy, and from active labor contractions, which indicate the birth is imminent.
+It strengthens the muscles and improves the blood supply to the placenta and the foetus.
+Braxton Hicks contractions are different from pre-labour contractions, which only begin occurring in the 36th week of pregnancy, and from active labour contractions, which indicate the birth is imminent.

-Bloody show is the medical term for light bleeding that occurs before the onset of childbirth.
-The so-called mucus plug, which closes the cervix during pregnancy, is loosened during this type of bleeding.
+Bloody show is the term for light bleeding that occurs before the onset of childbirth.
+This bleeding occurs if the mucus plug, which closes the cervix during pregnancy, comes loose.
 The discharge may also be whitish.
 If this is the case, the discharge does not contain any blood.
 If bloody show does not occur along with contractions, it may still take a few days to deliver the baby.

 In medicine, curettage is the surgical removal of the mucous membrane of the cervix or the mucous membrane of the entire uterus.
 This procedure is performed under general or local anesthesia and is used after miscarriages, for abortions, or to detect cancerous growths and inflammation.